mileeeeeeeeeeeeee/E-commerce-Sales-and-Supply-Chain-Dashboard/README.md

 - Category name: Category of the purchased product
 - Customer Segment: Type of consumer is categorized into Consumer, Corporate, Home Office
 - Order Item Quantity: Item quantity per product of each order

+### Data Cleaning
+The goal of the data cleaning process was to change the raw data into a format that could be more easily analyzed.
+This stage involved ajusting several data types and creating additional columns.
+All of this stages were done in Power BI.
+- Data type adjustments:
+  - Sales and Benefit columns were converted into decimal number format.
+  - Order Date and Shipping Date (originally in U.S. date format 'mm/dd/yyyy') were converted to global date and time format 'dd/mm/yyyy'.
+  - Numerical columns such as Order Item Quantity, Days for Shipping (Real), and Days for Shipment (Scheduled) were converted to whole number format.
+- Additional column creation:
+  To simplify sorting in Delivery Status column, an additional column named Delivery Status Order was created based on earliest into latest status.
+  - Advance Shipping = 1,
+  - Shipping On Time = 2,
+  - Late Delivery = 3,
+  - Shipping Canceled = 4
+This transformation ensured the dataset is consistent, structured, and ready for further analysis in the dashboard.

+### Creating Metrics

+### Outlining The Dashboard

+## Answering the Problem